LilCappi/TechDegree-Project-4/README.md

 .start background-color = #30429b(dark grey-blue) (original #3a3f58)

+*__ADDED__* #game-over-message white-space: pre-line (then added a new line to the gameOverMessage to display the phrase the player was trying to guess

 ### Random winning background color

 A random background color is also substituted whenever a player wins rather than displaying the same background.